-Flying towards hope on the wings of an angel
+Flying with hope on the wings of an angel

-A small child, ravaged by cancer, needs specialized lifesaving treatment at a hospital 300 miles away.
-A father, separated from his family by a hurricane, wants desperately to be reunited.
-A domestic-violence survivor longs to start a new life in another city, but cannot afford to leave.
-These are just a few of the people to whom we offer help and hope to people like these every day.
+A small child, ravaged by cancer, needs lifesaving treatment at a hospital 300 miles away.
+A father, separated from his family by a hurricane, longs to be reunited.
+A domestic-violence survivor wants desperately to start a new life in another city.
+At Angel Flight West, we offer help and hope to people like these every day.

 There’s an angel in the cockpit.

 The ability to travel easily across the country is something that most of us take for granted.
-But for those whose lives are in turmoil, the financial, physical, and emotional burdens can make ordinary trips extraordinarily difficult.
-That’s when they turn to Angel Fight West.
-Our network of 1,400+ volunteer pilots fly their own planes and pay for all costs out of their own pockets, in order to make these critical journeys.
+But for those in critical situations, the financial, physical, and emotional burdens can make an ordinary trip extraordinarily difficult.
+That’s when they turn to Angel Flight West.
+Our network of 1,800+ volunteer pilots fly their own planes and pay for all costs out of their own pockets in order to make these important journeys.